felixlopz/hubrise-test-task/content/apps/pixelpoint-windows/en/understanding-logs.md

 The `Transaction` node and its subnodes are especially relevant to diagnose possible problems in the request.
 The main subnodes of interest are:

 - `SaleTypeNum`: The service type associated with the order.
-For more information, see [Setting Service Types](/apps/pixelpoint-windows/mapping-pos-codes).
+For more information, see [Setting Service Types](/apps/pixelpoint-windows/mapping-epos-codes).

 - `ScheduleTime`: If present, it indicates the date and time the order should be delivered or expected to be ready for collection.
 It is not present if the customer does not specify the time for collection, or if delivery is scheduled within 30 minutes of the order or as soon as possible.

 - `Items`: Must contain at least one `Item` node.
 For each `Item` node, the following subnodes are generally present.

-  - `ProdNum`: The unique product code that is associated with the product in your **EPOS** catalog.
-For more information, see [Setting the Product Catalog](/apps/pixelpoint-windows/mapping-pos-codes). [comment]: # (Link needs to be updated to link to the corresponding section of the **Mapping the EPOS codes** section, when available)
+  - `ProdNum`: The unique product code that is associated with the product in your EPOS catalog.
+For more information, see [Mapping EPOS Codes](/apps/pixelpoint/mapping-epos-codes/).
-  - `CouponNum`: The **unique product code** associated with a discount in your **EPOS** catalog. `CouponNum` and `ProdNum` are mutually exclusive, therefore only one must be present inside the `Item` node.
+  - `CouponNum`: The unique product code associated with a discount in your EPOS catalog. `CouponNum` and `ProdNum` are mutually exclusive, therefore only one must be present inside the `Item` node.
   - `CostEach`: The cost of each `Item`.
   - `Quantity`: The product quantity ordered by the customer.
   - `ItemId`: A unique number inside the Transaction that is used to identify products from options, together with `ParentId`.
   - `ParentId`: A number that is used to identify products from options, together with `ItemId`.
   - `ComboItemId`: It is present when the product is part of a deal.
 The value associated with this key represents the code for the deal in your EPOS catalog.
-For more information, see [Setting the Product Catalog](/apps/pixelpoint-windows/mapping-pos-codes). [comment]: # (Link needs to be updated to link to the corresponding section of the **Mapping the EPOS codes** section, when available)
+For more information, see [Setting the Product Catalog](apps/pixelpoint/mapping-pos-codes/).
-  - `PriceApplied`: This value is always `13`.

 - `Payment`: This node specifies the information about the payment.
 It is missing if the order is not paid online, so that the transaction remains open in the EPOS system.
 The transaction will be closed only when the customer pays upon delivery of collection.
 The following subnodes are generally present.
   - `MethodNumber`: The code associated with the payment method in the PixelPoint EPOS.
-For more information, see [Payment](/apps/pixelpoint-windows/getting-started/#payment). [comment]: # (Link needs to be updated to link to the corresponding section of the **Mapping the EPOS codes** section, when available)
+For more information, see [Payment](/apps/pixelpoint-windows/getting-started/#payment).
   - `AuthType`: This value is always `114`.
   - `Tender`: The total amount paid.